cap-js/docs/guides/databases-hana.md

-Run this to use HANA Cloud for production:
+Run this to use SAP HANA Cloud for production:

 ```sh
 npm add @sap/cds-hana
 ```

-::: details Using other HANA drivers...
+::: details Using other SAP HANA drivers...

 Package `@sap/cds-hana` uses the [`hdb`](https://www.npmjs.com/package/hdb) driver by default.
 You can override that by running [`npm add @sap/hana-client`](https://www.npmjs.com/package/@sap/hana-client), thereby adding it to your package dependencies, which will take precedence over the default driver.